ManishKumarV/Space-Optimization/README.md

 ## Interpreting the prediction

-- Each prediction categorises the given test scenario into 3 groups based onbooking duration: a quick booking, 2-4 hour duration or 4+ hours, etc.
+- Each prediction categorizes the given test scenario into 3 groups based on booking duration: a quick booking, 2-4 hour duration or 4+ hours, etc.
 - Additionally each prediction corresponds to a count, and each count represents a time duration of 30 minutes.